 For a set monthly price, you are allowed to get unlimited prescribed items ‘for free.’
 You can save money if you need two or more items each month as current prices for prescription prepayment certificate are as follows:

-2 NHS prescription charges = £18.00.
-If a direct debit is set up, savings of £7.60 can be achieved.
+2 NHS prescription charges = £18.30.
+If a direct debit is set up (10 payments of £10.59), the average saving of around £9.47 per month can be achieved with PPC.
 More prescription items = more savings.

 You can start using your NHS Prescription Prepayment Certificate straight away, set the date in the next month or backdate it to any day in the previous month.
 Backdating may be needed if you seek to get a refund for prescriptions you have already paid.